 Our phone has so much junk in form of long–forgotten images, rarely-used apps and messages, most of which we don’t even read.
 Similarly with your emails there must be countless of saved mails and drafts which you don’t need any longer.
 So don’t wait just delete all stuff needlessly piling up your inbox.

-Clear your phones at least one a month to save some storage space and pump up that battery power.
+Practice some social media detox by clearing your phones at least one a month to save some storage space and pump up that battery power.
 Use labeling system for your computer to organize important files in designated folders.
 Keep back-up of important receipts and files in Dropbox, Google drive or any external drive.

 #10.
 Expired Make-Up Products